mapl/documentation/opinionated.rst

 Using the web UI on your smartphone is not so bad:

 - Miniflux is a `progressive web app <https://developer.mozilla.org/en-US/Apps/Progressive>`_
-- The layout is responsive
+- The layout adapts to the screen size (responsive design)
+- You could add the application to the home screen like any native application
-- You can swipe entries horizontally
+- You can swipe entries horizontally to change their status
 - The web browser is a pretty good sandbox, the application cannot access to the data stored on your phone
 - It's cross platform: works on iOS and Android